 Wham Line: "Sarah, I'm your birth mother." and "I had twins".

 Episode 10 gives two in a row, when Sarah meets with Amelia, her birth mother.
 First, Amelia tells Sarah that Mrs. S is not who she says she is.
 This is immediately followed by Sarah asking Amelia "how did scientists put baby inside you?" in Helena's accent.

 Also from Episode 10: "This organism and derivative genetic material are restricted intellectual property."

-Wig, Dress, Accent: Basically how Sarah impersonates Beth and Katja.
+Wig, Dress, Accent: Basically how Sarah impersonates Beth, Katja, and Cosima.
 With Alison it's basically hairband, blouse and accent.
 Justified in that they're all clones and look exactly the same, so that's pretty much all she needs.